 - Non-native teachers can work in Thailand but you usually need to prove your fluency with a TOEIC/IELTS score or verifiable references

 The first step is to get a 120-hour TEFL certification; you don’t need more hours than this, but the Thai school standard is 120.
 After doing lots of research, I narrowed my decision down to a few courses.
+Before choosing a TEFL certification, make sure another option isn't actually better for you.
+See the difference between TEFL, CELTA, TESOL, etc before making a decision by checking our guide to teaching English acronyms.

 In terms of TEFL, here is a LOT of junk out there so take some time to read, not just buy the cheapest course you see.
 I wanted a course that made me feel actually prepared to teach, not just a piece of paper.